 In fact, it almost did.
 In 2012, I fainted at a club, knocked myself unconscious, and post-concussion syndrome pushed me into a manic-depressive state.
 When I received proper medical help, they discovered lurking nerve damage, medicated me correctly and that’s when my life started to change.

-But after a couple years, I found myself hitting the same damn wall, repeating the same cycle of hustle and burnout.
+But after a couple of years, I found myself hitting the same damn wall, repeating the same cycle of hustle and burnout.
 I no longer wanted to sacrifice my health for my business.
 I realized that despite having all the best strategies and tools, it all came down to WHO YOU BE.
 I realized that I had been diluting my potency and sharing a filtered version of who I was.

 Enter Phase Two, which is where YOU may find yourself today.

-I saw all the ways in which this was impacting me and my life — from my perfectionism and my need to control, to my desire to know the exact plan to do things the ‘right’ way, to my false identity that had me posturing, editing and filtering myself in life and in business.
+I saw all the ways in which this was impacting me and my life — from my perfectionism and my need to control to my desire to know the exact plan to do things the ‘right’ way, to my false identity that had me posturing, editing and filtering myself in life and in business.

 I did not trust myself.
-And once I gained the ability to see this lack of self-trust, I saw it in everything that I was doing and all the versions of me that I was being.
+And once I gained the awareness to see this lack of self-trust, I saw it in everything that I was doing and all the versions of me that I was being.
 I used to think that the external work would get me the results I desired.
 I used to think that my gifts were only worthy when they were in demand.
 I used to think that the more followers I had, the more income I’d make.

 You cannot perform your way to leadership.
 You either are a leader, or you’re not.
 Don’t just talk about it.
 Be about it.